CATALOG: Associate of Applied Science Degree: Nursing

 - Mandatory advisement by nursing program faculty to verify eligibility for the program

-- All five courses in the first semester of the program must be completed successfully with agrade of “C” or higher with grades posted to transcripts by the last deadline for application each program admission cycle.
+- All five courses in the first semester of the program must be completed successfully with a grade of “C” or higher with grades posted to transcripts preceding the fall admission.

 - Completion and submission of a nursing program application by the designated deadlines for each admission cycle